The page covers:

 It was in this hall that the Treaty establishing the European Economic Community was signed on March 25, 1957 (it opens in another window).
 The founding members were Belgium, France, Italy, Luxembourg, the Netherlands and West Germany.

 Appartamento dei Conservatori: Sala degli Orazi e dei Curiazi: 1613 fresco depicting the "Fight between the Horatii and the Curiatii" by Cavalier d'Arpino.
 The young woman weeping on the left corner of the fresco was a sister of the Horatii, but she was weeping because she had fallen in love with one of the Curiatii.
 When his only surviving brother learnt about the real cause of her grief, he killed her.
-Soap operas are not a modern invention
+She can be seen weeping also in a famous painting by Jacques-Louis David (it opens in an another window)

 The hall was decorated with large frescoes by Cavalier d'Arpino.
 He began working in 1595, but he completed the decoration only in 1640 after an interruption which lasted more than twenty years.
 The frescoes depict episodes of the history of Rome during the Monarchy and the Republic.
 It was not appropriate from a religious viewpoint to celebrate the achievements of the Roman emperors who preceded Constantine, whom all were charged with having persecuted the Christians.